dwightwatson/validating/README.md

 $mergedRules = $post->mergeRulesets('saving', 'creating');
 ```

-### Confirmation rules
-If you are using confirmation rules, any `*_confirmation` input will be passed to the validator as well.
-You won't need to pass it to your model, the trait will simply look at the request input and pass through the required attributes.

 ### Unique rules
 You may have noticed we're using the `unique` rule on the slug, which wouldn't work if we were updating a persisted model.
 Luckily, Validation will take care of this for you and append the model's primary key to the rule so that the rule will work as expected; ignoring the current model.